nizzaneela/Programming_error_explanation/README.md

 The effects of this discrepency are difficult to quantify because the stochastic simulations are not reproducible and the results are sensitive to sampling noise.
 However, averaging the results of 1000 resamples of the final stochastic phase of the simulations, using corrected code, produces Bayes factors of around 3.4.

-Many more simulations are needed to accurately estimate the Bayes factors.
-Preferably, the simulations should be deterministic and follow the method described in the text.
+Many more simulations are needed if the Bayes factors are to be confidently distinguished from the significance threshold of 3.2.
+Preferably, the simulations should be deterministic and conform to their description in the text.

 # Errors